kiwi0fruit/pyappshare/template_app/setup/README.md

   Previous version:
   [Microsoft Visual C++ Build Tools 2015](https://go.microsoft.com/fwlink/?LinkId=691126).

+2. Install the app:
+    * on Windows: run `install_win.bat` in this folder.
+      I assume that you didn't change default Miniconda3 install dir (`%UserProfile%\Miniconda3`).
+      Otherwise edit `install_win.bat` accordingly
+      and run it.

-2. Make sure conda is callble from terminal by modifying the PATH.
+    * on Unix (Linux/macOS): Make sure conda is callble from terminal by modifying the PATH.
 I assume that you didn't change default Miniconda3 install dir (otherwise drag'n'drop the dir to the terminal window or copy it's path from the file manager).
 Then go to this dir (again drag'n'drop to the terminal) and create isolated conda environment.
 Commands for this:
-    * on Windows:
-      Run `install_win.bat` in this folder.
-      I assume that you didn't change default Miniconda3 install dir (`%UserProfile%\Miniconda3`).
-      otherwise edit `install_win.bat` and run it.

-    * on Unix (Linux/macOS):

           cd ~/miniconda3/bin
           export PATH="$PATH:$(pwd)"